tangowithcode/tango_with_django_2/manuscript/chapter-css.md

 Refer back to the [nested blocks figure above](#image-css-nesting-blocks) to refresh your mind about what you can and cannot nest before you move on.

 I> ### The CSS `display` Property
 I> The [`display` property of CSS](https://www.w3schools.com/cssref/pr_class_display.asp) allows you to change the behaviour of a container.
-For example, `display: block;` can be set on a `<span>` element to change it to block-level!
+For example, `display: block;` can be set on a `<span>` element to change it to `block` level.
+By default, it would behave as an `inline` element.

 ## Basic Positioning
 An important concept that we have not yet covered in this CSS crash course regards the positioning of elements within your webpage.
 Most of the time, you'll be satisfied with inline elements appearing alongside each other, and block-level elements appearing underneath each other.
 These elements are said to be *positioned statically*.

 However, there will be scenarios where you require a little bit more control on where everything goes.
-In this section, we'll briefly cover three important techniques for positioning elements within your webpage: *floats*, *relative positioning* and *absolute positioning*.
+In this section, we'll briefly cover three important techniques for positioning elements on your webpage: *floats*, *relative positioning* and *absolute positioning*.

 ### Floats
 CSS *floats* are one of the most straightforward techniques for positioning elements within your webpage.
 Using floats allows us to position elements to the left or right of a particular container -- or page.